plurai-ai/intellagent/README.md

 Your contributions are greatly appreciated!
 If you're eager to contribute, kindly refer to our [Contributing Guidelines](docs/contributing.md)) for detailed information.
 We’re particularly keen on receiving new examples and environments to enrich the project.

-If you wish to be part of our journey, join our [Discord Community](https://discord.gg/YWbT87vAau) and subscribe to our [Newsletter](https://plurai.substack.com/) for updates on advancements, open-source releases, and cutting-edge tools shaping the future of Conversational AI.We're excited to have you onboard!
+If you wish to be part of our journey, join our [Discord Community](https://discord.gg/YWbT87vAau) and subscribe to our [Newsletter](https://plurai.substack.com/).
+Stay updated on the latest advancements, open-source releases, and cutting-edge tools driving the future of Conversational AI.
+We're excited to have you with us!

 ## Citation